 Democrats on the committee saw right through this and immediately turned down the offer.
 “I have yet to see a real, credible plan that raises revenue in a significant way to bring us to a fair, balanced proposal,” said the co-chair of the committee, Patty Murray, who presumably knows what’s been offered.

 And Durbin lauds it!
-And says that it gives an opening – demands a response – for Democrats to submit a plan on “entitlement reform.”
+And he says that it gives an opening – demands a response – for Democrats to submit a plan on “entitlement reform.”
 This comes TWO DAYS after he told activists in the streets in Chicago that “We want to make Social Security longer and stronger.
 We’ve got to keep Medicare where it’s at and stay and stand by Medicaid.”
 I know his conception of making Social Security longer and stronger probably means cutting benefits through chained CPI.
 But there’s not a lot of wiggle room on the other two points.

 Of course, Republicans seized on this weakness from the member of the Democratic Senate leadership.
 “My view is exactly the view Sen. Durbin expressed,” Lamar Alexander (R-TN) said to reporters.

 We learned this week that the current, meager social safety net for seniors is not enough to keep a substantial chunk of them out of poverty.
 To Durbin, the way to strengthen these safety net plans is to enter into a bargain with Republicans, apparently one of slashing this safety net further for massive tax cuts.
-Not one Democrat bought the nonsense that the GOP was willing to “talk about revenue” when they put out this sham proposal.
+Not one other Democrat bought the nonsense that the GOP was willing to “talk about revenue” when they put out this sham proposal.
 Only Durbin.

 At least Joe Lieberman had the decency to retire.